 An essential event for all wastewater professionals, providing an overview of the latest innovations, best practices, cutting-edge technologies and research in the field.

 This year's conference programme includes over 90 expert speakers who will be sharing valuable operational insights and practical solutions to the challenges facing the wastewater industry.
-Highlights includes panel discussions on PFAS and industrial trade effluents, inspiring keynote speeches, a site visit to Severn Trent's Net Zero Hub and great networking opportunities.
+Highlights includes a site visit to Severn Trent's Net Zero Hub, a panel discussion on PFAS, inspiring keynote speeches and great networking opportunities.

 We are still accepting abstracts for POSTER presentation at the 2026 EWWM - for further details click here.